chgara/generative-nfts/README.md

 # Generative NFTs

-This are tow main commandline utilities that lets you create genetarive images from parts of <br>
+These are tow commandline utilities that lets you create genetarive images from parts of <br>
 images.
 The second utility uploads all the files and the metadata automatically to a decentraliced <br>
 storege (IPFS)